gmanuel89/iMatrixSpray/README.md

 The negative value of the last two entries means that the syringe has to expel solution instead of withdrawing it.

 ### Solutions
 Each vial is indexed by the gcode method via a number.
-This number is very important because it allows both the withdrawal and the expulsion of solution from and into the vial, via the correct positioning of the valve.
+This number is very important because it allows both the withdrawal and the evacuation of solution from and into the vial, via the correct positioning of the valve.
+* Waste solution corresponds to vial 0
+* The capillary spray corresponds to vial 1 (there is actually no vial)
+* Rinse solution corresponds to vial 2
 * Solution A corresponds to vial 3
 * Solution B corresponds to vial 4
 * Solution C corresponds to vial 5
-* Rinse solution corresponds to vial 2
-* The capillary spray corresponds to vial 1 (there is actually no vial)
-* Waste solution corresponds to vial 0

 ### Valve positioning
 The command to put the valve into the right position is:

 G1 VX F200

 where the value X identifies the valve position.

 * When the number is integer, the command opens the correspondent valve.
 In order to withdraw solution, the syringe aspirates the selected amount of solvent with the valve closed, so that vacuum is generated and when the valve opens, the vacuum causes the solvent in the communicating vial to be taken into the syringe.
 So for example, after the generation of 10mm of vacuum, the valve 3 is opened (G1 V3 F200) in order to withdraw 10mm of solution A into the syringe.
 In order to empty the syringe into the waste vial, the valve 0 has to be opened (G1 V0 F200) and the emptying command must be provided (G1 P0).